Conan the Magnificent: Plot

-Lady Jondra's hunting party finally encounters its prey, and is decimated by the Dragon.
-The survivors scatter.
-Conan brings those he can find back together.
-Tamira and the lady are with him that night when the Kezankians attack the camp, slaughtering the hunters.
-In the battle, Conan and Tamira are separated from Jondra.
+Lady Jondra's hunting party finally encounters their quarry, and are soon decimated by the dragon.
+The survivors quickly scatter.
+Conan gathers those he can find back together.
+Tamira and the lady are with him that night when the Kezankians attack their camp again, slaughtering the few hunters left.
+During the battle, both Conan and Tamira are separated from Jondra.

-Conan leaves Tamira hidden to go and find Jondra.
-While he is gone, Tamira is captured by the hillmen.
-Returning to camp, Conan finds little spared by the hillsmen.
-He gathers what he can comes and across the chief huntsmen, his mind shattered by the battle, and the encounter with the beast.
+Conan leaves Tamira behind to search for Jondra alone.
+While he's gone, Tamira is captured by the hillmen.
+Upon returning to camp, Conan finds the hillmen have already raided most of the supplies.
+He gathers the remaining equipment and comes across Jondra's chief huntsmen, driven mad by his battle with the beast.

-It is the lone wanderer Eldran who stumbles across her.
-As petulant as ever, she knocks him unconscious with a well aimed stone when he professes his love for her.
-She flees only to be captured a short while later by hillmen.
+Meanwhile, it's the lone wanderer, Eldran, who stumbles across Jondra.
+As petulant as ever, she knocks him unconscious with a well-aimed stone after he professes his love for her.
+Jondra flees up a narrow pass, only to be captured a few moments later by hillmen.

-Having lost Jondra, Conan returns to find Tamira missing.
-He follows the hillsmen's trail and instead stumbles across Eldran and his group.
+Having found no sign of Jondra, Conan returns to find Tamira missing.
+He follows the hillmen's trail and instead stumbles across Eldran, who's already assembled a small unit of armed villagers.
 He learns of Jondra's peril.
 They join forces, and together with Eldran's countrymen continue to seek the lady and Tamira.

-Jondra and Tamira are now in the hands of Basraken Ismalla.
-Basraken learns that the Eyes of Fire he sought were with a woman matching Jondra's description he orders his men to search through all the recovered items from the hunter's camp.
+Both Jondra and Tamira are now in the hands of Basraken Ismalla.
+Upon learning how the Eyes of Fire he sought were carried by a woman matching Jondra's description, Ismalla orders his men to search through all the recovered supplies from the hunter's camp.

-Conan and the Brythunian party reach Basraken's encampment, but, seeing the army he has amassed, sends a runner to find the Zamoran cavalry and hopefully lead then to assist in their planned attack.
+Conan and the Brythunian party soon reach Basraken's encampment.
+However, after seeing the army Basraken has amassed, Conan sends a runner to find the Zamoran cavalry and hopefully lead then to assist in their planned attack.

-Now, having the Eyes of Fire in his possession, Basrakes intends to summon the creature and sacrifice the women.
+Now, having the Eyes of Fire in his possession, Basraken intends to summon the creature and sacrifice his captives.

-Seeing the women unharmed, Conan, Eldran and one of his men decide that they cannot wait for the army and make an attempt to sneak down into the camp.
-An alarm rises during the ritual and Conan thinks he is discovered only to hear the cry of the hillsmen.
+Seeing the women unharmed, Conan, Eldran, and one of the villagers decide they shouldn't wait for the arrival of Zanthindies.
+Disguised as hillmen, Conan and his companions sneak down into the camp.
+Suddenly, an alarm rises during Basraken's ritual.
+At first, Conan believes he's been discovered only to hear the cry of frighted hillmen.
 The army has arrived.

-As the army attacks and Conan frees the women, the beast heeding its call, arrives into the melee.
+As the army attacks and Conan frees both women, the beast, heeding its call, charges into the melee.